 All of this – the tears, the choices, the timing – it all had worked.
 And it brought my wife and I the very best gift: Thea Madison Quinn.”

 This story was submitted to Love What Matters by Sydney Sharon of Calabasas, California.
 You can follow their journey on Instagram.
 Do you have a similar experience?
 We’d like to hear your important journey.
 Submit your own story here, and subscribe to our best stories in our free newsletter here.

-SHARE this story on Facebook or Twitter to support inclusion and acceptance.
+SHARE this story on Facebook with family and friends to support inclusion and acceptance.